Kansas Social Work License Requirements

 Kansas is home to nearly three million people, including 4,730 social workers.1,2 To practice social work in Kansas, you must have a license from the Kansas Behavioral Sciences Regulatory Board , which oversees social work licensure and renewals in the state.
 Continue reading to learn more about the educational paths, license options, and salary information for social workers in Kansas.

-Featured Online Programs in Social Work
+Featured Online BSW Programs

 How to Become a Social Worker in Kansas